ms2data/ms2-quick-start/README.md

 2. Open the Command Palette (`Cmd+Shift+P`) and run: **MS2: Suggest Analysis Topics**
 3. Enter a notebook description such as: _Explore product sales performance across various dimensions like product category, brand, distribution method, etc._

-MS2 will insert a sequence of structured analysis blocks—each one describing a business question to explore.
+MS2 will insert a sequence of structured analysis blocks — each one describing a business question to explore.

 ### Generate Malloy Queries